Water contamination in Crestwood, Illinois: IDPH open meeting on health assessment

 The meeting was attended by "more than 100 people."
-Bill Gannon, a resident of Crestwood since 1972 told the panel on stage "What kind of whitewash is this...these aren't facts...these are just part-time facts put in where you feel like putting them in."
+Bill Gannon, a resident of Crestwood since 1972, told the panel on stage, "What kind of whitewash is this...these aren't facts...these are just part-time facts put in where you feel like putting them in."
 Howard Smith, a Manteno resident who worked at ComEd in Crestwood for almost 30 years, asked health officials about possibly including people in the cancer study who didn't live in the village but worked there for decades.
 Smith himself has kidney disease.
-Linda Malin, a Crestwood resident with Parkinsons disease said "I believe (drinking the water for) 15 years has an effect on you."
+Linda Malin, a Crestwood resident with Parkinson's disease said, "I believe (drinking the water for) 15 years has an effect on you."

-According to Becky Schlikerman of the SouthTown Star "Other diseases weren't studied."
-She reported that "officials from the Illinois Department of Health, the U.S. Department of Health and Human Services Agency for Toxic Substances and Disease Registry and the Illinois Environmental Protection Agency didn't have answers...about kidney disease, gastrointestinal diseases and neurological diseases."
+According to Becky Schlikerman of the SouthTown Star, "Other diseases weren't studied."
+She reported that "officials from the Illinois Department of Health, the U.S. Department of Health and Human Services Agency for Toxic Substances and Disease Registry and the Illinois Environmental Protection Agency didn't have answers... about kidney disease, gastrointestinal diseases and neurological diseases."

-Health officials could not say that the contaminated water from Crestwood's municipal well caused any illness.
+Health officials could not say that the contaminated water from Crestwood's municipal well had caused any illness.
 They also said that they could not say the water did not cause any of the cancers identified.
-The officials said that they will continue to monitor the incidence of cancer in the village and that in many cases the cancers caused by contaminated water may take ten to twenty years to develop.
+The officials said that they would continue to monitor the incidence of cancer in the village, and that in many cases the cancers caused by contaminated water may take ten to twenty years to develop.